Thursday, 21 April 2016

 Central Asian Latitudes and Turkmen Carpets

-A unique characteristic of Turkmen main carpets was the driving motivation of this survey, that is the astounding continuity of format and the impressive royal-like aspect of some of them.
+A unique characteristic of Turkmen main carpets was the driving motivation of this survey - the astounding continuity of format and the impressive royal-like aspect of some.
 A compelling question has been tickling the mind ever since: do they reflect an early 'courtly' outcome?

-During the way, a clue between them and a wider artistic horizon emerged.
-In fact, although apparently bond to the historical and geographical latitudes which they sourced from, some features seem to imply a link with a larger Turk-Islamic rug family spread westwards within the Mediterranean shores.
-Under this light, their unparallelled appearance even more displays its true charisma to which distinctive iconographic choices appear to have contributed.
+Along the way, a clue between them and a wider artistic scenario emerged.
+In fact, although apparently bonded to the historical and geographical latitudes which they sourced from, some features seem to imply a link with the larger Turk-Islamic rug family spread westwards within the Mediterranean shores.
+Under this light, their unparalleled appearance even more displays their true charisma to which distinctive iconographic choices appear to have contributed.

 We tried to seek their blueprints going as far back as possible.
-Yet, we did fix a limit, namely the discovery of a lost Golden Age arguably associated with their actual aspect.
+Yet, we did fix a limit - the discovery of a lost Golden Age associable with their actual aspect.

-Although was not a target of this work to linger on the millennial visual traditions preceding the arrival of Turk stock tribes in Central Asia, they were undoubtedly merged in such multiform environment.
-Acting as mid-region between the far distant Eurasian poles, Central Asia was, in fact, long used to cultural syncretism favouring the resilience and endurance of many diverse roots.
-It should not wonder that also far more ancient imageries could survive the ravage of Time surfacing in later periods and civilisations.
-The Turkmen visual language plausibly seems to be the result of a centuries long process, a millennium at least, where the original Turk heritage melted in a multifarious panorama.
+Although lingering on the millennial visual traditions preceding the arrival of Turk-stock tribes in Central Asia was not the target of this work, they were undoubtedly merged in such a multiform environment.
+Acting as a mid-region between the far-distant Eurasian poles, Central Asia was, in fact, long used to cultural syncretism favouring the resilience of many diverse roots.
+It should not wonder that ancient imageries could survive the ravage of Time surfacing in later periods and civilisations.
+The Turkmen visual language plausibly seems to be the result of a centuries-long process, a millennium at least, during which the original Turk heritage melted in a complex scenario.

 TURKMEN MAIN CARPETS